The default set of shortcut key bindings can be added to, changed or removed here if desired.

 Be sure not to delete the closing "/>" characters at the end of the command.

-- Defaults: Clicking the button reverts all shortcut bindings to those when you first obtained Audacity.
-This button is handy if you decide you have not got your changes right and want to start over again.
+- This button is also handy if you are making custom shortcuts and decide you have not got your changes right and want to start over again.

 - OK: When you have completed your edits press the button to save the new shortcut bindings and exit the Preferences dialog.